 Reactions to vaccines

-For the most recent information from the Department of Health, please see the links on this page.
+For the most recent information from the Department of Health, including information on thrombosis with thrombocytopenia syndrome (TTS), please see the links on this page.

 Because COVID-19 vaccines do not introduce fully functional viruses, reactions to the vaccine are not a “mild form” of COVID-19.
 Reactions are the immune system’s response to the introduction of a foreign body.